 Whatever your age, everyone is assessed as a foster parent in the same way and you’ll never be discriminated against because of your age.

-Many people believe they can't become foster parents because of their circumstances.
+Many people believe they can't foster because of their circumstances.
+We address some of the common myths below.

 Read More